Catalog of medicines. Interaction with other drugs

 rarely - lymphopenia.

-From the side musculoskeletal system:
+From the outside musculoskeletal system:

->=10% - myalgia; rarely - myolysis, arthralgia, increased levels of CPK.
+>=10% - myalgia; rarely - myolysis, arthralgia, increased CPK levels.

 From the urinary system: